 The Russian army was commanded by General Timoshenko who was installed on purpose by the Russians so that the Ukrainian populace would more easily accept the Russian plans for the occupied territories.

 Although the Ukrainians greeted them with their national flags, they nevertheless looked at all this with fear, knowing that it all would end someday when Russia would show them her true face.

 Timoshenko’s army carried millions of propaganda leaflets, which they spread over many towns and villages on the first day.
 The leaflets depicted Poles plowing the fields with the Ukrainians pulling the plows.
 While another, showed Poles mercilessly whipping Ukrainian barefoot children collecting potatoes in the fields, thousands of other similar themed leaflets were widely distributed.

 Besides the leaflets there were huge banners erected depicting images of a paradise on earth created by the great Stalin, as the benevolent father of the working class people around the world.
-All of this propaganda was directed mainly at the Ukrainians, Belarusians and Jews.
+All of this propaganda was directed mainly at the Ukrainians, Belorussians and Jews.

 I distinctly remember most of the content of one of those leaflets which went something like this:

-“Ukrainians, Belarusians and Jews, Polish lordships does not exist.
+“Ukrainians, Belorussians and Jews, Polish lordships does not exist.
 These blood suckers escaped to Romania and left you all in here.
 Our brave and elite army came to your assistance and to free you from their captivity and authority.”